NuGet/Home/proposed/2022/dotnet-nuget-config-spec.md

 - List

-Lists all the NuGet configuration file locations.
+Lists all the NuGet configuration settings.

-This command will include all the NuGet configuration file that will be applied, when invoking NuGet command from the current working directory path.
-The listed NuGet configuration files are in priority order.
-So the order of loading those configurations is reversed, that is, loading order is from the bottom to the top.
-So the configuration on the top will apply.
+This command will list merged NuGet configuration settings from one or multiple NuGet configuration files that will be applied, when invoking NuGet command from the current working directory path.
-You may refer to [How settings are applied](https://learn.microsoft.com/en-us/nuget/consume-packages/configuring-nuget-behavior#how-settings-are-applied) for more details.

 #### Arguments